jaronowitz/frankenfit/README.md

 ### Code style

-We follow `black` to the letter and additionally target `flake8` compliance.
+We follow `black` to the letter and additionally target `flake8` compliance, minus a few exceptions documented in `.flake8`.
 This is enforced at commit-time by `pre-commit` hooks, and checked by `tox` at test-time.